Unveiling the Truth: How Many Calories Are in Your Favorite Drinks? – Lose Weight Tips

 • The stomach and intestines are attacked.
 Gastritis and cancer are more common, especially with regular alcohol consumption.

 According to the WHO, alcohol is the number one risk factor for cancer.
 There is no such thing like risk-free alcohol consumption.
 Alcohol increases the risk of cancer in any quantity.
 Mouth, throat, oesophagus, pancreas, intestines – alcohol is considered to cause cancer in many areas.
-Althougk there are limits up to them the consumption of alcohol shouldn't be very risky, more and more doctors are moving away from the opinion that alcohol is healthy.
+Although there are limits up to them the consumption of alcohol shouldn't be very risky, more and more doctors are moving away from the opinion that alcohol is healthy.
 Recent research results show that alcohol is mainly responsible for 10 different types of cancer.

 The breakdown of alcohol in the liver produces a highly toxic intermediate product – acetaldehyde.
 This substance not only damages the liver, but is also carcinogenic throughout the body.
 Acetaldehyde damages the DNA of stem cells and increases the occurrence of cancer through mutations in the genetic material.